PhilippEngler/eufy-security-hm/README.md

 2. Open the WebUI of your CCU and navigate to "Einstellungen" -> "Systemsteuerung" -> "Zusatzsoftware" and select the tar.gz-file downloaded in step 1.
 3. Click on "Installieren" and wait about one minute.
 4. In the new popup, select "Installation starten".
 5. - If you use a orginal CCU: Wait at least 10 minutes to install.
 During this time, the WebUI is not accessable and you will receive several error messages.
-Please ignore these error messages.
-When the installiation is done, the CCU will reboot automatically.
+Please ignore these messages.
+When the installation is done, the CCU will reboot automatically.
    - If you use a RaspberryMatic, the installation is mutch faster and the CCU will not reboot.
 6. When the installation is done, navigate to http://<IP_OF_CCU>/addons/eufySecurity and start configuration of the addon.